dirablue/plist_parser/README.md

 A Flutter Plugin for Plist parser supporting XML and Binary formats.

-It's written xml and binary parser from scratch for Dart and this is not dependent other native libraries.
+The parser is designed to read XML and Binary of plist format on Dart and Flutter.

 This was inspired by some libraries. please see below details.